If you already voted in the March 17 election, your vote will count

 The board, administration and staff are committed to improving the student experience at West Clermont.
 We are seeing improvements in academic performance and more families are choosing West Clermont because they value what we do.
 Building on this positive momentum is key to our future success.
 Stabilizing our foundation of programs, services, teachers and staff is crucial if we are to continue to be creative, innovative and equip our students for success.

-The passage of this levy will bring that stabilization and provide future opportunity to build capacity and advance educational opportunities for each learner.
+The passage of this levy will bring that stabilization and provide future opportunities to build capacity and advance educational experiences for each learner.
 We will work hard to make the levy last as long as possible and with your help, will continue to seek strong partnerships and innovative solutions to meet our students’ needs.
 Depending on the economy, state funding and the community’s desire for more services, there may be a need for additional support prior to the end of the ten year collection period.

 What will the levy fund?

 The levy will help fund the day-to-day operations of our schools, such as staffing, utilities, supplies and K-8 busing.
 This levy will allow the district to stabilize the current level of student programs and services.
 For more information on the operational budget, please see the District’s most recent five-year forecast by clicking here.

 The discussion to submit a ballot issue to the voters in 2020 has been part of board discussions for two years.
 Discussions began with the former superintendent and treasurer, who retired in July and October 2018, respectively.
 During the interview process for the new superintendent and treasurer, the topic of a ballot issue was given significant emphasis.
 With both the new superintendent and treasurer in place by November 2018, the board and administration prioritized three interrelated financial areas of focus: